justedni/misc_audio_converter/README.md

 - China: The Forbidden City (1998)
 - Atlantis: The Lost Tales (1997), Atlantis 2 (1999)

+### BIGRP

+Inti Creates' BIGRP files, which uses ICE (Inti Creates Engine), include embedded MIDI sequences in some of their games.
+Each song is split into smaller MIDI files.
+This tool can regroup those sequences by song, grouping tracks together and fixing any MIDI-related conversion problems at the same time.
+Currently handled games:
+- Bloodstained: Curse of the Moon ("Cotm1")
+- Bloodstained: Curse of the Moon 2 ("Cotm2")

+Important:
+- the tool expects to find decrypted .bigrp files (the tool doesn't decrypt the files at the moment)
+- you need to specify the game Id when converting Bigrp files, using the -game option.
+Example: `-game Cotm1`.
+The tool needs to do some conversions/remappings that are game-specific.

+TODO (WIP):
+- conversion of the embedded .wav files into a .sf2
+- handle conversion of .bcgrp files (equivalent of BIGRP containers on the 3DS)

 ## Usage
 ```
 -in <FileOrFolderPath> : full path of input file or folder (file types will be auto-deduced)